 - Go to class

-Attending the first week of classes in your first-ever week of university can seem like a daunting task.
+Tuning in to or attending the first week of classes in your first-ever week of university can seem like a daunting task.
 Will you know everything you need to complete the class?
 Fear not!
 In your first week, the majority of your classes will be welcomes and run-throughs of what’s expected.
-Attending the first class will allow you to learn what’s expected of you, complete any necessary admin, meet your tutors and lecturers and get their contact details.
-Attending the first week of classes sets you up in a routine of attending class each week for the rest of the semester.
+In this first class you will learn what’s expected of you, complete any necessary admin, meet your tutors and lecturers and get their contact details.

 - Familiarise yourself with campus